The One Health Central and Eastern Africa (OHCEA) network

-The countries are: Cameroon, Democratic Republic of Congo, Ethiopia, Kenya, Rwanda, Senegal, Tanzania, and Uganda.
-The Universities included in OHCEA are: Universite des Montagnes and University of Buea (Cameroon), University of Lubumbashi and University of Kinshasa (DRC), Jimma University, Addis Ababa University and Mekelle University (Ethiopia), Moi University and University of Nairobi (Kenya), Université Cheikh Anta Diop (Senegal), Muhimbili University of Health and Allied Sciences and Sokoine University of Agriculture (Tanzania), University of Rwanda (Rwanda) and Makerere University (Uganda).
+One Health Central and Eastern Africa (OHCEA) is an international network of eleven public health, ten veterinary higher education institutions, one pathobiology institute, one global health institute and one institute of environmental science located in 16 universities in 8 countries in Eastern, Central and Western African region.
+The Universities included in OHCEA are: Universite des Montagnes and University of Buea (Cameroon), University of Lubumbashi and University of Kinshasa (DRC), Jimma University, Addis Ababa University and Mekelle University (Ethiopia), Moi University and University of Nairobi (Kenya), Université Cheikh Anta Diop (Senegal), Muhimbili University of Health and Allied Sciences and Sokoine University of Agriculture (Tanzania), University of Rwanda and University of Global Health Equity (Rwanda), Makerere University and Mbarara University of Science and Technology (Uganda).

 The One Health approach recognizes that human health, animal health, and ecosystem health are inextricably linked, and that collaboration across the sectors is needed to achieve more rapid, mutually beneficial and effective responses.

 Formation of OHCEA

 OHCEA was inaugurated on 17 October 2010 at a historic meeting facilitated by USAID with participants drawn from seven schools of public health, seven faculties of veterinary medicine in Eastern Africa and two American partner universities (Tufts University and University of Minnesota), in addition to RESPOND project staff.